Top 6 Amazing Benefits Of Scan-Based Trading

 In the SBT retail program, retailers remit the payment to the suppliers/distributors once the item sells.
 Thus, the upfront inventory cost is forgone while giving suppliers more control over the inventory.
 They can quickly accelerate sales with access to retailer POS data.
 No more messy spreadsheets!
 SBT system automates the whole process of managing in-store inventory, enhanced retail merchandising, and forecasting demand.

-As a Business Model, SBT retail is a form of consignment trading where the goods are kept with a third party.
+As a business model, SBT retail is a form of consignment trading where the goods are kept with a third party.
 Retailers pay per scan and receive a portion of the whole amount as profit.
 Retail merchandisers with an authentic SBT management process ensure that the inventory reaches the sales floor on time, a neat and effective planogram is created, and the items are priced correctly.

 1. Reduced Inventory Cost